 The formula to compute how much life insurance coverage you need is: LIFE INSURANCE COVERAGE = NEEDS – NET WORTH

 Please be careful with this formula, particularly when plugging in your net worth.

 If you have a positive NET WORTH, then that value gets subtracted to your NEEDS.

-But if your NET WORTH is negative, then by law of Mathematics, the “double negative” becomes a “plus sign” – which means you’ll be adding the NET WORTH and NEEDS.
+But if your NET WORTH is negative, then by the law of Mathematics, the “double negative” becomes a “plus sign” – which means you’ll be adding the NET WORTH and NEEDS.

-Once your family liquidate your ASSETS, it can now be used to pay for your LIABILITIES.
+Once your family liquidates your ASSETS, it can now be used to pay for your LIABILITIES.
 If you have a positive NET WORTH, what’s left can be used as a source of fund for the NEEDS (that’s why it’s subtracted) – and that’s why you can afford less insurance coverage.

 If you have a negative NET WORTH, then your family needs more money to pay for them, which will be covered by the life insurance since you “added” that value to the coverage.

 I hope you were able to follow all the steps and tabulation above.
 If not, then I hope the two examples below can help you understand this better.